 A wheel with a flange on one side of its tread.
 Commonly used for commercial and industrial vehicles with fixed axles running on trued rails.
 Learn more about single flanged wheels.

 Track or rail size (or width)

-The size (or width) of the track or rail on which the wheels will ride/operate.
+The size or width of the track or rail for wheel operation.

-The running surface, or portion of a wheel, that contacts the track or rail.
+The running surface, or portion of a wheel, that meets the track or rail.

 The diameter of the running surface—not including the flanges, if any.